-This is a summary of what was said by UNHCR spokesperson Alice Edwards (Head of Legal Section, Division of International Protection) – to whom quoted text may be attributed – at the press briefing, on 21 September 2012, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Alice Edwards (Head of Legal Section, Division of International Protection) – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 UNHCR is today issuing new guidelines on the detention of asylum-seekers.
 The guidelines represent UNHCR policy and are intended as advice for governments and other bodies making decisions on detaining people.

 As a principle, UNHCR opposes detention of people seeking international protection.
 The new guidelines make clear that seeking asylum is not a criminal act, and that indefinite and mandatory forms of detention are prohibited under international law.
 We are disappointed that many countries continue to hold asylum-seekers in detention, sometimes for long periods and in poor conditions, including in some cases in prisons together with common criminals.

 UNHCR is particularly concerned that detention is in growing use in a number of countries.
 Our research shows that irregular migration is not deterred even by stringent detention practises, and that practical alternatives to detention do exist.
 In addition, there are well-known negative and at times serious physical and psychological consequences for asylum-seekers in detention.